Experience a traditional ceremony full of military pomp and pageantry, with Trooping the Colour on Horse Guards Parade.

 History of Trooping the Colour

-Although the official birthday is celebrated in June, Queen Elizabeth II's actual birthday is in April.
-Monarchs are traditionally given a second birthday if they were born in winter, in case the weather is unsuitable for an outdoor event!
+Although the sovereign's official birthday is celebrated in June, Queen Elizabeth II's actual birthday is on 21 April.
+Monarchs are traditionally given a second birthday if they were not born in the summer, in case the British weather is unsuitable for an outdoor event!

-If you're not lucky enough to have secured a ticket for Trooping the Colour, you can join the crowds of spectators along the Mall to watch all the action.
+If you do not have tickets for the Trooping the Colour ceremony on Horse Guards Parade, you can join the crowds of spectators along The Mall or on the edge of St James's Park overlooking Horse Guards Parade from 9am to catch all the action.

-Alternatively, there are rehearsal events held on the two Saturdays before Trooping the Colour: The Major General's Review on 30 May and The Colonel's Review on 6 June.
+Alternatively, tickets are available for the rehearsal events held on the two Saturdays before Trooping the Colour: the Major General's Review on 3 June and the Colonel's Review on 10 June.